Talking about Tavistock: Mary Maria Colling; A C19 Maid-Servant Poet

 Mrs Philp’s origins (we are told her maiden name was Mary Domville) contrary to the other immediate ancestors of the poet, were not local; she came from some unnamed place away from Devon and the implication is she was ‘well-bred’, ‘gentlewoman’, that her background was from another higher social class than that of her granddaughter – perhaps even aristocratic: she ‘did not talk like Devonshire people’ and according to Bray’s account, left a trail of mystery, sparking intrigue within the Tavistock community.

 I thought I’d dabble in the archives and see if I could fish out anything else about Mary Maria Colling to fill out gaps in her life-story or/and contradict anything of the biography as written by Anna Eliza Bray.
 I soon found Colling’s baptism record courtesy of one of the online family-history websites.
-Mary Maria Colling was born August 20th, 1805 and baptised on September 30th that year.
+Mary Maria Colling was born August 20th, 1804 some say 1805 and baptised on September 30th that year.

 Baptism record of Mary Maria Colling